maelm-Epita/maelm-Epita/README.md

 Currently looking for a junior developper internship

-## My github profile 👤
+## My github profile 👈
 I use this profile to post my personal and school projects.

-Detailed READMEs can be found in each repository giving a summary of the project, build instructions and explaining the stack
+Detailed READMEs can be found in each repository giving a summary of the project, build instructions and explaining the technical stack